 This section provides information, in tabular and narrative formats specified in applicable SEC rules, regarding the amounts of compensation paid to each of our named executive officers and related information.
-As a smaller reporting company, the Company has presented such information in accordance with the scaled disclosure requirements permitted under applicable SEC regulations.
+As a smaller reporting company, we have presented such information in accordance with the scaled disclosure requirements permitted under applicable SEC regulations.